 tiki-check.php is a standalone script for server environment settings diagnostics before installing Tiki, or for an existing Tiki installation.
 While it was designed for Tiki, and it's bundled in Tiki, it is very useful for any PHP app, as it checks over 100 different things and provides contextual feedback.
-This script has been refined over the years and it copes with all kinds of weird edge cases.
+Started in 2012, this script has been refined over the years and it copes with all kinds of weird edge cases.

-- Someone else is setting up the server and you want to avoid the back & forth of tweaking the server configs.
-Just send the file and they can can set everything.
+- Someone else is setting up the server and you want to avoid the back & forth of tweaking the server configurations.
+Just send the file and they can set everything.

 - You want to make sure server is adequate before subscribing to a provider.

 - You want to check all is OK with a running Tiki

 - Upload to the web accessible directory of your server (ex.: /www/html/tiki-check.php)

 - Since this file discloses server info, it becomes password protected once you install Tiki.
 If you end up not installing Tiki, you should remove the file.

 The standalone version will work with any version of Tiki, or even without Tiki.

 Here is an example: http://demo.tiki.org/showcases_and_experiments/tiki-check.php